 Can you give an example of how EFT might help people to discriminate between feelings?

 People know that their painful feelings are ones they want to move away from or that they’re not helping them.
-They know their fear is dysfunctional when they’ve been traumatised.
+They know their fear is dysfunctional especially when they’ve been traumatised.
 They know that their shame is not good for them.
 Because EFT is an exploratory process, as the therapist I’m not the expert, I’m not here saying ‘I know what your primary emotion is’.
 We’re exploring together to get to what’s most fundamental, so we have to have this good, collaborative working relationship.
-I might offer some conjectures, but essentially I’m always guiding attention towards the feeling.
+I might offer some conjectures, but essentially I’m always guiding attention towards deeper feeling.
 Feelings are dynamic, so if you follow the feeling one leads to another.
-Often if someone expresses anger, for example, in their non-verbal mannerisms, the facial expression, there’s also hurt.
+Often if someone expresses anger, for example, in their non-verbal mannerisms, in their facial expressions, there’s also hurt.
 This is a very common sequence.
 I might also conjecture, ‘I can hear you’re really angry and I can imagine that was really hurtful’.
 So you shift people’s attention toward subdominant emotions that are there but are not being explicitly focused on.
 And slowly it moves more and more toward the primary emotion.

 In today’s world, with the prevalence of addiction to stimulants and antidepressants in their various forms, how can we learn to connect more fully with our emotions?